-Testing for colour blindness can be done from age 10 onwards, however we can detect any colour blindness issues earlier.
+Testing for colour blindness can be done from age 10 onwards, however we may detect any colour blindness issues earlier.

 Sometimes a child can fail to develop focusing stamina during their early years, but in the vast majority of cases focusing problems arise from fatigue as a result of sustained near visual tasks such as reading, writing, computer, iPad, phones etc. Activities requiring prolonged close-up vision can be fatiguing for some children.
 The effort required can sometimes cause a breakdown in the visual system, leading to focusing and convergence problems.
 This can even happen in the adult eye, especially if we are tired, or have started doing a lot of close-up work.

 When children having difficulties focusing, particularly with items that are near, it is not so much an eyesight (or clarity) difficulty, as a problem in maintaining accurate, comfortable focus.

 One of the most common eye conditions in children, focusing problems usually occur during or soon after the task in question.
 The symptoms may include, but are not limited to the following:

 Prescribing of spectacle lenses for close work may be all that is required.
 However, for some focusing problems, a behavioural optometrist can prescribe visual therapy activities for your child to practise at home.
 Treatment duration will depend on the particular patient’s condition.